 With the narrative around CBD oil getting more and more positive both anecdotally via news reports and in terms of academic studies, you might be considering taking it yourself.

-However, even if you read up on some of the research and decide that CBD oil is right for you, the next question is – how do you take it?
+However, even if you have read up on some of the research and decide that CBD oil is right for you, the next question is – how do you take it?

 There are countless brands of CBD oil, each with different contents in varying ratios.
 There are also different methods of taking the compound, and the product quality can differ wildly between brands.